thisyearnofear/ify-agent/README.md

 The agent understands commands like:

 - "Generate an image of [description]"
-- "Apply the [style] overlay" (styles: degenify, higherify, wowowify, scrollify, lensify)
+- "Apply the [style] overlay" (styles: degenify, higherify, wowowify, scrollify, lensify, higherise, dickbuttify, nikefy, nounify, baseify, clankerify)
 - "Position at [x], [y]"
 - "Scale to [size]"
 - "Set color to [color]"